OpenHCMStandard/OpenHCMViewer/README.md

 Privacy
 -------
-The viewer does not use store any of your data.
-Specifically, the HCM files are never uploaded to the server.
+The viewer does not store any of your data.
+Specifically, the HCM files you open with it are never uploaded to the server.

 Technology